 Overall Member Cost S hare Provisions In-Network Benefits Out-of-Network Benefits Deductible The deductible is the cost you have to pay for certain covered services during your annual coverage period before benefits will be paid for those covered services .
 Your deductible per plan ye ar is: \$250 per member This deductible applies to all covered services except in-network preventive health services (other than vision supplies and related covered services), prescription drugs and supplies, and certain covered services as noted in this chart.
-No family limit The family deductible can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
-But, no one member will have to pay more than the per member deductible .
-Out-of-Pocket Maximu n The out-of-pocket maximum during your annual coverage costs for covered services . e is the most you could pay e period for your share of the Your out-of-pocket maximum n per plan year is: See your Out-of-Pocket Mar amount. ximum Rider for this This out-of-pocket maximum is a total of the deductible , copayments , and coinsurance you pay for covered services , excluding costs for prescription drugs and supplies.
+No family limit The family deductible can b incurred by any combination the same family plan.
+But, n pay more than the per memb n of members enrolled under to one member will have to Out-of-Pocket Maximu n The out-of-pocket maximum during your annual coverage costs for covered services . e is the most you could pay e period for your share of the Your out-of-pocket maximum n per plan year is: See your Out-of-Pocket Mar amount. ximum Rider for this This out-of-pocket maximum is a total of the deductible , copayments , and coinsurance you pay for covered services , excluding costs for prescription drugs and supplies.
 The family out-of-pocket ma eligible costs incurred by an enrolled under the same fam member will have to pay mo y combination of members nily plan.
 But, no one See your Blue Cross and Blu your out-of-pocket maximun and supplies. out-of-pocket maximum.
-Overall Benefit Maximu m Covered Services In-Network Benefits Your Cost Is: Out-of-Network Benefits Your Cost Is: Admissions for Inpatient Medical and Surgical Care In a General Hospital Hospital services Physician and other covered professional provider services 20% after deductible 20% after deductible 40% after deductible 40% after deductible In a Chronic Disease Hospital (same as admissions in a General Hospital) (same as admissions in a General Hospital) In a Rehabilitation Hospital (60-day benefit limit per member per calendar year) Hospital services 20% after deductible 40% after deductible Physician and other covered professional provider services 20% after deductible 40% after deductible
+Overall Benefit Maximu m Covered Services In-Network Benefits Your Cost Is: Out-of-Network Benefits Your Cost Is: Admissions for Inpatient Medical and Surgical Care In a General Hospital Hospital services Physician and other covered professional provider services 20% after deductible 20% after deductible 40% after deductible 40% after deductible In a Chronic Disease Hospital (same as admissions in a General Hospital) (same as admissions in a General Hospital) 20% after deductible 40% after deductible Physician and other covered professional provider services 20% after deductible 40% after deductible